This post may contain affiliate links. Please see my disclosure policy for more details.

 The Nullarbor climate felt vastly different to what we’d experienced so far on our journey across the coastline from Perth to Esperance, which had been mostly windy and cool, despite it being summer!
 Norseman was the first place we felt properly hot since Perth!

-Where to buy food and drink whilst crossing the Nullarbor Plain
+Where to buy food and drink on the Nullarbor

 You can pick up fast food at the Nullarbor roadhouses, and most have restaurants if you’re staying overnight.
 Due to its isolated location though, prices will be higher than in other parts of Australia.
 I paid $6 for a coffee at a roadhouse (around $4 is standard), although it was an enormous mug!